Which Milkweed Species Grow Well in Containers?

 For our annual milkweed containers, we use 10 or 12 inch pots.
 Consider a 14″ container for perennial containers…replant in a larger pot when the need arises.

 Milkweed Container Tip- Select milkweed species that are hardy to at least one USDA hardiness zone below yours.
-Fence and mulch to keep plant roots from freezing.
+Fence and mulch to keep plant roots from freezing, or move them to a protected area like a garage.

 Use large stones at the bottom of your containers to keep them from blowing over and to give your milkweed pots good drainage.